There's No Place Like Home (Once Upon a Time): Opening Sequence

-In the Characters' Past
+In the characters' past

 In 2001 Portland, Oregon, Emma Swan and Neal Cassidy are on a date at an amusement park after hours, where Neal picks a lock and the two sneak in to sit down on a swing ride.
 Neal then opens up to Emma about his past, and about home, telling her it is a place that you cannot shake, and that you just miss.

-In the Enchanted Forest's New Past
+In the Enchanted Forest's new past

 As the story continues from the previous episode, Emma sees the woman across from her in the cell as the same woman who was arrested for helping Snow, and learns that they are both due to be executed immediately the next day.
 Using her tricks from the night Neal broke into the amusement park, Emma remembers she knows how to break a lock by using two spoons, and it works.
 Later on, Charming catches Snow in the rope trap, although the timeline of their introduction is thrown off, until Hook shows up to say that another woman (Emma) has his ring.
 Charming looks at Snow's fairy dust pendant while she tells him her backstory (another timeline that was thrown off), and comes up with a plan to break into Regina's castle first, then rescue Emma and steal back the ring.
 Snow tells them to wait, which gives Hook and Charming time to talk about love.
 Moments later, Red Riding Hood shows up, revealing herself as a friend of Snow's, and who can get them into the castle.
-As they reach the place, Red, who transformed into a wolf, scares a guard into running away, but the escape plan goes awry when they run into Emma and her fellow inmate, prompting Hook to tell Emma that she deprived him of a dashing rescue.
+As they reach the place, Red, who transformed into a wolf, alarming a guard before Charming knocked him out, but the escape plan goes awry when they run into Emma and her fellow inmate, prompting Hook to tell Emma that she deprived him of a dashing rescue.
+In addition, Hook expressed annoyance seeing that Emma disrupted the timeline again by altering the woman's fate.
 Seconds later, Snow and Regina prepare to face off, with Snow throwing her dark fairy dust, but Regina uses her magic to stop it in midair.
 Snow tries telling her that what happened to Daniel (when she told Cora) was a mistake, saying that she was only a child, but an unforgiving Regina talks about consequences and sets up a stake to burn her.
 Regina throws a fireball at the helpless Snow White, who appears to die.
 Her death causes Red to howl as a wolf and Emma to cry over her mother's death.